aegis-icons/aegis-icons/CONTRIBUTING.md

 Resources marked with star (:star:) are recommended / most used by the maintainers.

 ### Logos
-These are good resources for finding logos in vector format, when no official brand kit / vector logos are available.
+Resources for finding logos in vector format, when no official brand kit / vector logos are available.

 **Remember to always double check if logo provided by these resources is the latest one company uses!**